 Al-Khatabi was imprisoned on December 19, 2012 under the Qaddafi-era penal code on charges of insulting and defaming members of the judiciary.
 The charges related to a story published in Al-Ummah in November 2012 that accused 87 judges and others in the judiciary of accepting bribes and of being loyal to the late Muammar Qaddafi.
 Under Article 195 of the Libyan penal code, those convicted of slandering or insulting public officials could receive up to 15 years in jail.

 Al-Khatabi attended his trial, which began on April 1, 2013, in a wheelchair, according to human rights and press freedom organizations.
 He was released on bail by Tripoli's Court of Appeals on April 14, 2013, according to news reports.

-The journalist has traveled to Jordan to receive medical treatment.
+The journalist traveled to Jordan on September 5, 2013, to receive medical treatment.
 His next court date is scheduled for September 29, 2013.

 UPDATE: This case has been modified to reflect that a judge lifted the travel ban on al-Khatabi on August 21, 2013--and not on September 5, 2013, as previously stated.